googleapis/repo-automation-bots/packages/snippet-bot/README.md

 test.py:8, tag world doesn't have a matching end tag
 ```

+## Comment on PRs

+The bot adds a comment summarizing changes w.r.t region tags in the
+current PR.

+## Refreshing on PRs

+You can add `snippet-bot:refresh` label on PRs for refreshing the
+result made by the bot.

 ## Full scan
 If you open an issue with `snippet-bot full scan` in its title, the
 bot will scan all the files in the repo and update the issue with the